Explore the Beautiful City of Oxford

-The beautiful and historical City of Oxford is one of the world’s greatest and oldest intellectual hubs, housing two universities, state-of-the-art hospitals and several research and business centres.
-In particular, the University of Oxford – founded in the early 12th century – is the oldest and one of the most prestigious educational establishments in the United Kingdom.
-Oxford has produced many of the world’s leaders in science, politics, civil service and business.
-Several members of the Japanese imperial family, including Prince Naruhito (Merton), Prince Owada (Balliol), Prince Akishino (St John’s), Prince Chichibu, (Magdalen), Prince Tomohito (Magdalen) and Princess Akiko (Merton) also studied at the University of Oxford.
+Immersed in history and academia, the beautiful and historical City of Oxford is one of the world’s greatest and oldest intellectual hubs, housing two universities, state-of-the-art hospitals and several research and business centres.
+In particular, the University of Oxford – founded in the early 12th century – is the oldest and one of the most prestigious educational establishments in the world.
+Oxford has produced many of the world’s leaders in science, politics, civil service and business, including 50+ Nobel Laureates, 25+ British Prime Ministers and 50+ Olympic medal-winners.

-Oxford is not just a great seat for learning; its unique charm extends to its convenient and central location, easy access to London and international airports, historical buildings, excellent shops in the newly-built Westgate Centre and Bicester Village – one of Europe’s largest designer outlets.
-Furthermore, Oxford is a rich tourist centre and has a large number of magnificent, historic buildings and museums; is surrounded by beautiful countryside and is close to several tourism spots.
-So Oxford is a perfect place for an introduction to the world!
+Oxford is not just a great seat for learning; its unique charm extends to its convenient and central location, easy access to London and international airports, and excellent shops in the newly-built Westgate Centre and Bicester Shopping Village – one of Europe’s largest designer outlets.
+Furthermore, Oxford is a rich tourist centre and has a large number of magnificent, historic buildings and museums, and is surrounded by beautiful countryside.
+So Oxford is the perfect place for an introduction to the world!

 Searchable map of Oxford: